takaoksuzuki/pathwayPCM/README.md

 (corresponds to Sample Codes Steps 3–4 using BayesTraits and shell scripts)

 #### 3. Downstream analysis
-(corresponds to Sample Codes Steps 5–6 using R and igraph/Infomap)
+(corresponds to Sample Codes Steps 5–6 using R, including igraph’s Infomap implementation)

 ## Installation Guide